westonganger/spreadsheet_architect/README.md

 ### Tabular (Array) Data

-The simplest and preffered usage is to simply create the data array yourself.
+The simplest and preferred usage is to simply create the data array yourself.

 ```ruby
 headers = ['Col 1','Col 2','Col 3']